2020 Workshop Presenters

 Angela Amado, Ph.D.

-Angela Amado, Ph.D., has led transformational programs for more than 40 years and has been a Wisdom Course leader since 1994.
-She leads Partnership Explorations, the Structural Connections vacation course and is the head of training and development for the Wisdom Course Area.
-Amado has also worked professionally in the field of disability for more than 30 years in a variety of capacities, including national research, international consulting and government policy.
-She has authored key books on community inclusion of people with disabilities and conducted training across the United States, Canada, Australia and several European countries..
+Angela Amado, Ph.D., has led transformational programs for more than 30 years and has been a Wisdom course leader since 1994.
+She leads the Partnership Explorations course, the Structural Connections Vacation course and is the head of training and recruitment for the Wisdom Course Area.
+She has also worked professionally in the field of disability for more than 30 years in a variety of capacities, including national research, international consulting and government policy.
+She has authored key books on inclusion of people with intellectual disabilities into the community and conducted training across the United States, Canada, Australia and Europe..

 Ina R. Ames

-Chet Burgess uses a variety of communication technologies to support conversations that transform the quality of people’s lives, giving them access to worlds beyond their own.
-He engages in inquiries whenever he can, and one of his joys is hosting inquiries into discourse.
-He also brings the opportunity of inquiry to people as they develop themselves in being a leader as their natural self-expression.
-His commitment is that, “Everyone in the world be in touch with the joy and the miracle of life.”
+Chet Burgess engages in inquiries whenever he can, and one of his joys is hosting inquiries into discourse and living as a created Self.
+He also brings the opportunity of inquiry to people as they develop themselves in being a leader as their natural self-expression and bringing power, freedom and peace of mind in the face of everything in life.
+His commitment is that, “Everyone in the world be present to freedom and in touch with the joy and the miracle of life.

 An Omaha, Nebraska, native, Stan Carpenter earned a university degree in cultural anthropology, ceramics and architecture.
 Carpenter participated in The Landmark Forum in 1994, opening him to new possibilities that included living and working in England.
 Since retiring in 2006, he has been working and assisting in the Wisdom Course Area and participating in numerous Landmark developmental programs.
-His commitments are most recently being expressed by joining the Wisdom Facilitator program, committed to being a senior facilitator, and in developing capacities for crafting conversation and conversational spaces where transformation may occur.
+His commitments are most recently being expressed by joining the Wisdom Facilitator Program, being a senior facilitator and in developing capacities for crafting conversation and conversational spaces where transformation may occur.
+Stan is married with Jerry Baden.

 As a Landmark consultant, Owen Coffey is passionate about transforming life.
 He first became a Landmark staff member in 2005 and holds a bachelor’s degree in philosophy from Columbia University.
-In his current position at Landmark, he is a personal coach, leads the Facilitated Wisdom Course and advanced offerings of the Wisdom Course Area and is the source of the Facilitator Training Program.
+In his current position at Landmark, he is a personal coach, leads the Facilitated Wisdom course and advanced offerings of the Wisdom Course Area, and is the source of the Facilitators Training Program.
 Coffey and his wife, Rebecca, live with their three children in Dorset, Vermont.

 Khush Cooper, Ph.D.